crowdcoinChain/nodes_center/README.md

 * mnstat.json.php is the script that read the MNLIST.txt, get the IP post by the form and create a json output containing the information need (number of masternodes, masternode enabled, position, last seeen, ect...)

-## future improvement
+## Future improvement
-Creating a add to monitoring to a persistent list of IP, and a uniq UID that user can recall to get the status of their masternodes.
+Creating a "add to monitoring" button to get a persistent list of IP, and a uniq UID that user can recall to get the status of their masternodes list.